Automorphism groups of edge-transitive maps: Edge-transitive maps

 There are seven subgroups $N$ of $\Gamma$ of index $|\Gamma:N|=2$, namely the kernels of the different epimorphisms $\theta:\Gamma\to C_2$, corresponding to the different choices of which generators $R_i$ to map to the identity (any combination, except all of them).
 If $R_1, R_2\in N$ or $R_0, R_1\in N$ then $E$ is transitive, so these subgroups $N$ are the parent groups for two classes of edge-transitive maps, called $2$ and $2^*$ respectively in~\cite{GW} (the asterisk indicating that the maps in class $2^*$ are the duals of those in class~$2$); however, if $R_0, R_2\in N$ then $E$ is intransitive, so there is no corresponding class of edge-transitive maps.
 If just one generator $R_i$ is in $N$, then $E$ is transitive, and we obtain classes $2^*$ex, $2^P$ or $2\,{\rm ex}$ as $i=0, 1$ or $2$ (with $P$ indicating Petrie duality).
 Finally, if no $R_i$ is in $N$, so that $N=\Gamma^+$, then again $E$ is transitive and we obtain class $2^P$ex.
 The corresponding basic maps $\mathcal N$ are all on the closed disc $\overline{\mathbb D}$, apart from that for class~$2^P$ex, which is on the sphere $S^2$.

 If $|\Gamma:N|=4$ then $E$ acts transitively if and only if it acts regularly, in which case one can number the four flags of $\mathcal N$ so that $R_0$ and $R_2$ induce the permutations $(12)(34)$ and $(14)(23)$.
 If $R_1$ induces the identity permutation we have class~$3$.
 If $R_1$ induces $(14)$ or $(23)$, giving isomorphic permutation representations of $\Gamma$, we have class~$4$.
 If $R_1$ induces $(12)$ or $(34)$ we have class~$4^*$, and if it induces $(13)$ or $(24)$ we have class~$4^P$.
 Finally, if $R_1$ induces $(14)(23)$, $(12)(34)$ or $(13)(24)$ we have classes~$5$, $5^*$ and $5^P$ respectively.
 The basic maps $\mathcal N$ are on $\overline{\mathbb D}$ for types $3$, $4$ and $4^*$, but on the closed M\"obius band for type $4^P$.
-For types $5$, $5^*$ and $5^P$ the underlying surfaces are $S^2$, $S^2$ and the real projective plane.
+For types $5$, $5^*$ and $5^P$ the underlying surfaces are $S^2$, $S^2$ and the real projective plane. $\square$

 Note that if $T=2^P{\rm ex}$, $5$ or $5^*$ then ${\mathcal N}(T)$ is orientable and without boundary, so the same applies to all maps in these classes, since they are coverings of ${\mathcal N}(T)$.
-When $T=2^P{\rm ex}$ these maps are the orientably regular chiral maps without boundary.
+When $T=2^P{\rm ex}$ these maps are the orientably regular chiral maps without boundary; for simplicity we will simply call these maps `chiral'.
 The maps in the class $5^P$ are also without boundary, but they can be orientable or non-orientable.

 It is easily seen that $11$ of these $14$ maps $\mathcal N$ are regular, with elementary abelian automorphism and monodromy groups ${\rm Aut}\,{\mathcal N}\cong\Gamma/N$ where $N$ is normal in $\Gamma$; the exceptions are the maps $\mathcal N$ for $T=4$, $4^*$ and $4^P$, which have automorphism groups isomorphic to $C_2$ and monodromy groups isomorphic to the dihedral group $D_4$ of order $8$.